Tom-PIT/Connected.Docs/en/Sales/Documents/DeliveryNotes.md

 #### Linked documents

-The linked documents section enables the creation of operational or follow-up documents:
+The linked documents section enables the creation of operational or follow-up documents.
+This section also shows any previously linked documents.

 ![Delivery note – linked documents](../Assets/DeliveryNoteLinkedDocuments.png)

+> [!NOTE]
+> The available **Linked document** actions depend on the document type and status.

 Available actions of delivery notes in the **available** status include: